 It actually all started with my new book club.
-Our first book was The Hideaway by Lauren Denton.
 I thought it would be fun to bake something for our club meeting that was mentioned in the story, so I read the book with that idea in mind.
 It was a treasure hunt of sorts.
 During my reading, Potato Chip Cookies were mentioned.
 I was intrigued and searched for a recipe.
 With a few minor changes, I used a recipe for potato chip shortbread by Cookies and Cups.

 The potato chips are the only surprising twist to this plot.
 The rest are typical cookie ingredients: butter (yes, 3 sticks), flour, sugar, egg, vanilla, and some extra confectioners sugar for sprinkling after they are baked.

 I wanted the potato chips to be somewhat coarse so the salty texture would be discernible in the cookies.
 I placed the potato chips in a ziplock bag and crushed them with a rolling pin.
 You could also use a mallet or a few quick pulses in a food processor.

 In a mixing bowl, cream the butter and sugar together on high for 2 minutes.

 Turn down to medium and add the egg and vanilla.
 Beat for about 1 minute.
 Add flour and beat on low just until blended, then add the potato chips last, and beat very briefly until incorporated.
 You could also stir the potato chips in by hand to help maintain their crunchy integrity.